Skip to main content

 Client-side reveal without an API key

-Browsers and agents should never hold an API key.
+Browsers and agents should never hold a KnoxCall credential.
 To let a frontend reveal one value, your backend mints a single-use, payload-pinned capability token and hands it over:

 The token is consumed on first use, expires within minutes, and only matches the exact ciphertext it was minted for.
 A leak reveals at most that one value, once.
 The same flow works for vault tokens with action: "detokenize"POST /v1/client/detokenize.